pipelinit/pipelinit-cli/README.md

 ### Stacks

-A _Stack_ is a set of technologies used by a project such as programming languages, frameworks, libraries, and tools.
-Pipelinit introspects a project searching for technologies that can be checked in a CI pipeline.
-Those projects traits are grouped into _Stacks_.
+A _Stack_ is a set of technologies used by a project, such as programming languages, frameworks, libraries, and tools.
+Pipelinit introspects a project searching for technologies that a CI pipeline can check.

 ### CI Stage

-A _Stage_ is a step, which can contain substeps, in a CI pipeline that perform tasks with **similar goals** independent from the _stack_.
-Pipelinit generates standarized CI pipelines with well-defined _stages_.
-The tools that each step uses changes to fit the stack, but serve the same purpose.
+A _Stage_ is a step in a CI pipeline that performs tasks with **similar goals** independent from the _stack_.
+Each step can have multiple substeps.
+Pipelinit generates standardized CI pipelines with well-defined _stages_.
+The tools that each step uses change to fit the stack but serve the same purpose.

-Every stage uses free and open source software.
+Every stage uses free and open-source software.

 ### CI Platform

-A _Platform_ is a service that runs the CI pipeline, each platform has its own set of features and therefore configuration.
-A CI platform may be a public service or a self-hosted solution.
+A _CI Platform_ is a public SaaS or self-hosted solution that runs the CI pipeline.
+Every platform has its capabilities, features, and configurations.
+Pipelinit leverages the platform features and generates configuration files to build a pipeline tuned for the project and platform.

 ## How it works

-When you run pipelinit in the root of a software project:
+When you run Pipelinit in the root of a software project:

 1. It checks what kind of files exists there to detect the _stacks_.
 2. It collects more detailed data about each _stack_.